felipevalenciaclavijo/EconomicFreedomIndex/README.md

 + I'm also planning on collecting all the historic data to see changes thorugh time

-+ I'm planning to re-organize the dataset once I gathered all the past years' data, which will also include having to compute World and Regions averages and put them as observations for each year.
++ I'm planning to re-organize the dataset once I gathered all the past years' data, which will also include having to compute World and Regions averages and put them as observations for each year (be careful when computing those!).

 ## Required Technologies
 ---